 The Cavachon is a Fairly New Breed

-The Cavachon is credited to the Glenedon Kennel of Virginia, who bred their first litter in 1996.
+The Cavachon is credited to the Glenedon Kennel of Virginia, who bred their first litter in 1996 with their Cavalier King Charles Spaniel and Bichon Frise.
 Like with most hybrid dogs, breeding was intended to weed out health defects from both parent breeds while preserving those breeds’ more admirable traits.
 In many ways, this venture was a success, leaving Cavachons with the King Charles’ gentle-nature and the Bichon Frise’s striking intelligence.

 He’s Small and Lightweight – The Perfect Lapdog!

 Since its parents are considered toy breeds, it’s unsurprising that the Cavachon runs on the tiny side.
 They’re usually between 12-13 inches long and 10-30lbs, and their small size makes them perfectly suited as lap dogs.

 “If I fits, I sits.”
 My Cavachon puppy, Buddy, is small enough to fit in a box–and with his friend, Sheba!